Transportkorps Speer: Creation

 The Nationalsozialistisches Kraftfahrkorps (NSKK) supplied the motor vehicle transportation for the Organisation Todt, the civil and military engineering organization in Nazi Germany, until 1944.
 The NSKK-Transportbrigade Todt was in charge of motor transportation for the construction of the Siegfried Line.
 NSKK-Transportbrigade Speer was in charge of the motor transportation for the air base constructions of the OT.
 Foreign drivers were recruited into the Legion Speer, since they - as aliens - could not be members of the NSKK, which was a sub-organization of the Nazi Party.
 In 1942, Transportbrigade Todt, Transportbrigade Speer, and Legion Speer, was subsumed into an umbrella organization, Transportgruppe Todt, which in 1944 was made into an organization independent of the NSKK, the Transportkorps Speer.
 On 12 September 1944, Transportkorps Speer was transferred to Wehrmacht control.

 Mission

 In the fall of 1944, most of the OT was withdrawn from occupied Europe to Germany proper, the Reich area.
 It new task was rebuilding and repair of bomb damaged industrial facilities and housing complex.
 Mobility was of utmost importance, and the primary OT-units were assigned motor vehicles from Transportkorps Speer.
 The lack of vehicles prevented the secondary OT-units from being motorized.
 The Ministry of Armament, the Luftwaffe, and the German Army also had Transportkorps Speer units attached.
 The OT was, however, its largest employer.
-Of Transportkorps Speer's 50,000 motor vehicles, 40,000 were assigned the OT.
+Of Transportkorps Speer's 50,000 motor vehicles, 40,000 were assigned to the OT.